sandras15/reference-tictactoe/self-assessment.md

 Did you create a data migration.

-- Migration up and down
+- Migration up and down: Yes!
+	- A new file was created called _2016121412231-add-column-aggregate-id.js_
+	- __Purpose:__ To add a column to the eventlog table that already exists.